 Five Recommended Art Things?
-Are bothered, shall we do it again?
+Are we that bothered?
+Are you?
+Shall we do it again?
 Rubbish?
 I saw a man, a middle aged man who really should have known better, a middle aged man who was about to throw a trombone in a skip, I asked him why he didn’t at least take it to the charity shop, (we were right by a charity shop), he said he really couldn’t be bothered and anyway he didn’t have the time.
 The Trombone is sitting in my studio now, perfectly good trombone in a perfectly case.
 Apparently he had had it for years and never got to grips with playing it.
 Five recommended art shows, we really don’t need to mention Steve McQueen at the Tate this week do we?
 As exciting a prospect as that is, neither he or the Tate need a mention from us back street lurkers…

 Five more upcoming art things to check out this coming week.
 Hey, I know we said it last time but we will try to do it most weeks, and yes this admittedly rather fractured Five Art Things feature is intended to be a regular, almost certainly weekly, or something like something near weekly thing – an almost weekly round up of recommended art events.
 Five shows, exhibitions or things we rather think might be worth checking out.
 Mostly London things for that is where we currently operate and explore, and like we said last time (and the time before), these five recommendations come, as we already said up there, with no claims that they are “the best five” or the “Top Five”, we’re not one of those annoying art websites that ignore most things whilst claiming to be covering everything and proclaiming this or that to be the “top seven things” or the “best things this weekend”., no, this is simply a regular list of five or so art things coming up soon that we think you might find as interesting as we do, five art things coming in in the next few days in no particular order…